iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 telling you that there are singing llamas in Cuzco, Peru, right now.
 This makes you at the same time incredulous and curious, so you just pick your favorite bike and get on the road towards Cuzco.
-But unfortunately there are no direct bikeways connecting your home to Cuzco, meaning that you will have to find a route going through other cities.
+Unfortunately there are no direct bikeways connecting your home to Cuzco, meaning that you will have to find a route going through other cities.
 Also, there is a risk that the llamas will stop to sing at any time and just go back to their usual behaviour of eating grass throughout the mountains.